8mecem8/Vanilla-Js-eCommerce/README.md

 Please visit the project address ==> https://buyozon-ecommerce-app.herokuapp.com/

-to log in | You can register or You can use test@test.com password: 12345
+Log in | You can register or You can use test@test.com password: 12345

-to log in as admin | admin@admin.com password: 12345
+Log in as admin | admin@admin.com password: 12345

 # Languages and Tools